Danver97/jwt-secure/README.md

 This package helps you create signed jwt tokens, creating managing RSA keys for you.
 It automatically creates and rotates at a given interval RSA keys.

-Currently only supports AWS, but if needed you can issue a PR or open an issue.
+Currently only supports AWS, but if needed you can issue a PR or open an issue to expand the supported cloud providers.
 The interface can be easily implemented.

 ## Usage